 We want you to select products based on your own research and personal needs.
 While most of our products do not contain gluten ingredients (gluten friendly) they are manufactured in facilities with other products that are, so there’s always a possibility of cross-contamination, and so indirect contact to gluten is possible.
 You should check with your primary care provider if you have concerns about using them.

 While most doctors and dietitians believe that gluten-sensitivity doesn’t extend to what is topically applied to the skin, you know your body better than anyone.
-You can feel confident that the Epicuren Discovery products you purchase are gluten-friendly, and we will be happy to answer any questions you may have.
+You can feel confident that the products that are on our gluten friendly list at Epicuren Discovery products that you purchase, are gluten-friendly, and we will be happy to answer any questions you may have.
 Just ask.